Article

 4. Developer experience

 How long does it take to go from zero to a working embedded analytics experience?
 What does the SDK look like?
 Is it a React component you drop in, an iframe, or a multi-week enterprise integration project?
+For native React vs iframe tradeoffs, see iframe vs native React embedded analytics in 2026.

 5. Customer UX